tiagobluiz/pleo-challenge/README.md

 - The main function in the `BillingService` returns an object so that we can get some feedback (besides the logs) of what's happening in our application and enable the API to return, if required eventually, some data about the processing.
+- Usually, the retrying mechanism should be done on the client level, not on the caller level.
+In here we do it at the caller level just for demonstration purposes.